vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 ```

 Power on the VM to allow it to run cloud-init (and thus our previously defined commands).
-Once complete, the VM will shutdown:
+**Once complete, the VM will shutdown by itself

 ```
 govc vm.power -on ubuntu-template